teamhaven/WebAPI/Examples/Example2/README.md

 To get started:

-1. Open `Examples.sln` (located in the parent folder) into Visual Studio 2012 or 2013.
-Please note that the .NET Framework 4.5 is required.
+1. Open `Examples.sln` (located in the parent folder) into Visual Studio.
+Please note that the .NET Framework 4.8 is required.
 2. In Visual Studio, right-click on "Example2" and select "Set as StartUp Project".
 3. Open `Program.cs` and change the `Username`, `Password` and `Account` constants to match your TeamHaven login credentials.
 4. Build the solution.
 During the first build, Visual Studio will download several NuGet packages.